 You can walk along the old horse racetrack, which is surprisingly well maintained.
 It also is perfect for great outdoor activity to be followed up with Oaklands for a meal, coffee or beer at their great cafe and brewery.

 8. The Eden Killer Whale Museum

 The remarkable narrative of people’s association with killer whales goes back 10,000 + years.
 Learn the intriguing relationship between killer whales and men on how they hunted and lived together for the benefit of both species.
-The Eden Killer Whale Museum has grown tremendously over the past 40 years and is now a delightful and stimulating place to spend several hours.
+The Eden Killer Whale Museum, which is located in the town of Eden, about 22 km (13.67 mi) south of Merimbula, has grown tremendously over the past 40 years and is now a delightful and stimulating place to spend several hours.

 The tale of how one of the orcas hung around one of the fishermen whose boat had capsized is beautiful.
 The museum is rich with the history of the families and the process of whale hunting.
-The exhibitions are well spaced and arranged, displaying whales models as well as the products made from whales.
+The exhibitions are well-spaced and arranged, displaying whale models as well as products made from whales.
 Witness the models of the various boating instruments used in the whaling process.

 The area was also influential during the World Wars and hence the museum has lots of history on that as well.
 It is thrilling to see a Morse code machine; one you could touch and experiment with and there is also the Morse code alphabet you can learn from, which is remarkable.

 The lookout points are beautiful and are an excellent spot for whale-watching.
 For an animal lover, it makes for a good visit and there is plenty of history.

 Address: 182 Imlay St, Eden NSW 2551, Australia